Divyansh-321/exocentric-navigation-system/README.md

 - **Static Planning Environment:** Path planning assumes that obstacle locations remain relatively stable during navigation.
 Highly dynamic environments may require continuous replanning and more advanced prediction techniques.

 ---

+# Edge Behavior & System Degradation

+The system exhibits specific deterministic behaviors under edge-case conditions and sensor failure:

+* **Out-of-Bounds State Loss:** The operational workspace is strictly bounded by the calibrated homography matrix.
+If the robot travels outside this mapped coordinate space (e.g., into the unmapped camera periphery), visual tracking immediately fails.
+The system is designed to fail safely: it halts state estimation and broadcasts a continuous `X` (STOP) pulse over UDP to prevent runaway actuation.
+* **Scale-Dependent Padding Variance:** Obstacle avoidance relies on static spatial padding added to YOLOv8 bounding boxes.
+Because the homography is calibrated using a flat physical reference , any significant change in the camera's height or the height of the physical obstacles alters the perspective scale.
+In edge cases, this perspective distortion results in insufficient obstacle inflation, occasionally allowing the robot to clip the edges of taller objects.
+* **Dynamic Obstacle Occlusion:** Since the system relies entirely on exocentric overhead vision, if an obstacle physically occludes the robot from the camera's view, the Kalman filter will attempt to predict the robot's trajectory.
+However, prolonged occlusion will cause state drift, eventually requiring a system reset.

+---

 # Future Improvements